Mandakini (actress)

-Mandakini (born Yasmeen Joseph; 30 July 1963) is an Indian former actress.
+Yasmeen Joseph Thakur (née Joseph), professionally credited as Mandakini, is an Indian former actress.
 She is best remembered for her lead role in the 1985 popular film Ram Teri Ganga Maili.
+She has been part of many blockbusters and was credited for her on-screen chemistry with actor Mithun Chakraborty.

 Early life

-Mandakini was born on July 30, 1963, in Meerut as Yasmeen Joseph to a British father and a Kashmiri mother.
-At the young age of 22, she was discovered by legendary film director Raj Kapoor and given the screen name "Mandakini".
+Mandakini was born in Meerut as Yasmeen Joseph to a British father and a Himachali mother.
+At the young age of 16, she was discovered by film producer-director Raj Kapoor and given the screen name "Mandakini".

 Film career

-Mandakini got her first movie in the Hindi film industry when she was cast in the lead role in the 1985 movie Ram Teri Ganga Maili by film producer-director Raj Kapoor opposite his youngest son Rajiv Kapoor.
+Mandakini got her first movie in the Hindi film industry when she was cast in the lead role in the 1985 movie Ram Teri Ganga Maili by Raj Kapoor opposite his youngest son Rajiv Kapoor.
 The film was a blockbuster, and it earned Mandakini a Filmfare nomination as Best Actress.
 She caused a stir after she was seen partially nude in two sequences of the film.

 She then acted in a few more successful films, such as Dance Dance with Mithun Chakraborty, Kahan Hai Kanoon with Aditya Pancholi and Pyaar Karke Dekho with Govinda, but could not recreate the success of her first movie.
 The actress decided to bid adieu to the Bollywood industry after her 1996 film Zordaar.